Home > How to Tips

 Understanding Other Volumes in Container

 Preboot volume.
 As the name suggests, this virtual volume is used to assist the boot-up process to Macintosh HD.
-Oftentimes, this volume only covers small space on your Mac storage.
+Oftentimes, this volume only covers a small space on your Mac storage.

 Recovery volume.
 Containing the recovery system of your Mac, this volume plays an important role in Mac maintenance and repair.
 It can also be used to restore your Mac from a backup.
 Again, this volume shouldn't occupy a large amount of storage on your Mac.